RACV Logo

 Day 19: Naxos

-Drive to Kaloxylos in the heart of the island’s biggest olive grove and one of the oldest in the world.
-Here, tour an olive oil press museum to learn about the importance of olive oil to Greek culture and traditional extraction methods.
+Drive to Kaloxylos in the heart of the island’s biggest olive grove (which is also one of the oldest in the world!).
+Here, you’ll tour an olive oil press museum to learn about the importance of olive oil in Greek culture and traditional extraction methods.
 After your visit, you’ll put your new knowledge to good use as you travel to the nearby village of Galini for a hands-on cooking class.
 Meet with a local who will share her culinary knowledge with the group, leaving you with recipes you can cook up at home.
 First, collect fresh ingredients from your host’s organic garden and learn about cultivation and farming on Naxos.
 Then put the ingredients together to create a Naxian dish from scratch, enjoying the fruits of your labour for lunch.
-Pair your lunch with a tasting of local kitron.
-This citron liqueur, with a history stretching back to the 19th century and produced exclusively on Naxos, offers a taste of the island’s culture.
+The evening is free for you to explore Naxos at your leisure.
+Your trip leader will be on hand to provide recommendations.
+For a taste of the island’s culture, perhaps sample the beloved local kitron liqueur which has a history stretching back to the 19th century and is produced exclusively on Naxos.

 Day 20: Naxos